postgrespro/mamonsu/documentation/configuration_file.md

 <p>&nbsp;</p>

 **[agent]**
-The [agent] section specifies the location of Mamonsu and whether it is allowed to access metrics from the command line:
+The [agent] section specifies the location of _mamonsu_ and whether it is allowed to access metrics from the command line:

 **enabled**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enables/disables metrics collection from the command line using the agent command.